Shx-v/Flowbolt/README.md

 # ⚡ FlowBolt

-**FlowBolt** is a Jira-inspired **task & ticket management system** designed to manage projects, tickets, workflows, and team collaboration with strong role-based access control.
+**FlowBolt** is a **task & ticket management system** designed to manage projects, tickets, workflows, and team collaboration with strong role-based access control.

 This repository follows a **monorepo structure**:
 - `client/` → Frontend (React + MUI)